vudodov/json/Readme.md

 # Flexible objects with JSON and JSON Schema

-Flexible Data implementation which is combination of JSON and JSON Schema working together in dot net world.
+Flexible Data implementation which will help you extend your strongly typed classes with additional data and validate it against configured JSON Schema.

 ## Getting Started